25+ Of the Best Books on the American Revolution

 Topic: The uneasy period between Yorktown and the signing of peace.

-Summary: Fleming shows that victory at Yorktown did not instantly end the war.
-He follows the tense diplomacy, near-mutinies, and economic crises of 1781–1783.
-The book highlights how fragile the new nation remained until independence was formally secured.
+Summary: Fleming demonstrates that even the victory at Yorktown did not immediately bring the war to an end.
+He chronicles the nail-biting diplomacy, near-mutinies and economic crises of 1781–1783, and shows just how tenuous the new nation was before independence was finally secured.

 22. The Battle for the Fourteenth Colony – Mark R. Anderson